 As Albert Einstein said, “Not everything that can be counted counts, and not everything that counts can be counted.”

 Which Numbers Matter?

-Let's look at golf for now.
-How long and far you hit doesn't matter.
-In how many shots you landed the ball in the hole matters.
-It's about gaining the right perspective.
-In business you need to ensure you have the right perspective.
+Let’s look at golf for now.
+How long and far you hit doesn’t matter.
+How many shots you landed the ball in the hole is what matters.
+It’s about gaining the right perspective.
+In business, you need to ensure you have the right perspective.
 For example, take employee productivity.
-The focus should not be on how much work they complete rather on how much work they completed accurately.
+The focus should not be on how much work they complete but rather on how much work they completed accurately.
 Even better would be calculating the ratio of jobs done to jobs done accurately.
 The combined figure is more effective in giving the true reflection of performance.
 The numbers on which you need to concentrate on are the last set and not the first two.
 This will help you identify the top players in your team.

 Anomalies exist everywhere, numbers help drive the focus to rectify them.
 The right metrics will help in concentrating efforts in the most productive and efficient manner.
 A comparison of industry-wide metrics will help you identify areas where you need to do better.
 The only way to achieve that is by getting your methodology correct.
 What is important here is not the numbers but the way you achieved them.
 Chasing the wrong measures will result in performance issues and ultimately business failure.

 Grow your business with technology!
 Ask a dork which technology suits your business needs.